Signs which could indicate potential swallowing difficulties include:

 - Patient has a dry mouth (xerostomia)

-Some patients might not acknowledge their symptoms, possibly through embarrassment or because of difficulties in communication, for instance following a stroke.
-So asking key open questions may be useful in helping to identify patients with swallowing difficulties such as:
+Some patients might not acknowledge their symptoms, perhaps through embarrassment or because of difficulties in communication, for instance following a stroke.
+Asking open questions may be useful in helping to identify patients with swallowing difficulties such as:

 - ‘Do you cough after drinking or eating?’